 7. Eat breakfast.
 Is this a weird one?
 I don’t think so.
 I feel absolutely wonderful when I wake up and have breakfast.
 I don’t work, I don’t get on my phone, and I try not to watch TV (unless it’s Lucy) during breakfast.
 I just soak up the morning, preparing myself for the day.

 8. Get ready.
 This is honestly so hard for me to do.
 When I know I have work to do I can’t justify spending the hour and a half it takes for me to get ready in the morning.
 No, I’m not high maintenance.
-Have you seen my fro before it’s styled?
+Have you seen my hair before it’s styled?
 It’s unbearable.
 And my acne makes my makeup routine take longer than the average bear’s.
 BUT, when I do take the time to take care of myself I feel so much better about the day and I honestly am so much more productive.
-Plus I feel oh so pretty for Paul when he comes home. :)

 9. Unplug.
 Sometimes I’m guilty of checking my phone as soon as I get up.
 It’s an awful habit and I’m working hard to break it.
 I also check my phone when I’m working and that is also a habit I need to break.
 When I need to get in quality, productive time at work my phone needs to stay away (if you call and I don’t pick up, I’m just trying to be productive (sorry dearest mother!)).
 Unplugging also means getting off of social media.
 Facebook, you temptress.
 You know what you do to people when they’re just trying to get some work done.